FoldingAtHome/fah-node/README.md

 ### Client Authentication

 To prevent unauthorized clients from joining your swarm, each client must be configured with a swarm token.
-A swarm token, is a time limited small file that contains secret information which can only be obtained via your Folding@home login.
+A swarm token is a time-limited small file that contains secret information which can only be obtained via your Folding@home login.
 The token allows one or more more clients to request to join your swarm.
-These clients will appear on your account at which point you can approve or disapprove their membership in the swarm.
+These clients will appear on your account, at which point you can approve or disapprove their membership in the swarm.

 ### Isolating the swarm from itself